 Using Events in a Custom Module

-You can customize Craft’s behavior by listening for any of the events it triggers and introducing your own logic.
+One way to customize Craft’s behavior is by listening to events it emits, and reacting, altering, or suppressing them using your own logic.

 Bootstrap the Module #